-As noted in the discussion in ES Section 2 above, seawater intrusion is the primary reason why the Basin is classified as being critically overdrafted and therefore seawater intrusion prevention is the main focus of Basin sustainability planning.
-It is demonstrated through use of the MGA Model that if protective groundwater elevations at the coast are achieved, undesirable results do not occur in the reduction of groundwater in storage, chronic lowering of groundwater levels, and depletion of interconnected surface water sustainability indicators.
-This Executive Summary includes only the details of the seawater intrusion SMC as it is a highly relevant and representative example of Section 3 which provides detailed discussion of how SMCs for each of the applicable sustainability indicators were developed and what their specific criteria are for undesirable results, minimum thresholds, measurable objectives, and interim milestones.
+As noted in the discussion in Section ES-2 above, seawater intrusion is the primary reason why the Basin is classified as critically overdrafted.
+Therefore, preventing seawater intrusion is the main focus of sustainability planning.
+Additionally, the GFLOW model demonstrates that if protective groundwater elevations at the coast are met, undesirable results for other applicable sustainability indicators are also avoided: reduction of groundwater in storage, chronic lowering of groundwater levels, and depletion of interconnected surface water sustainability indicators.
+This Executive Summary provides the details of the seawater intrusion SMC as it is a highly relevant and representative example of the approach used for all of the SMCs that are fully discussed in Section 3.